 People don’t associate cold temps and dehydration, but they should, and here’s why: Cold weather reduces our thirst response and makes us go to the bathroom more often.
 And because we are wearing heavy clothes, our body is working harder, causing it to burn more calories and sweat.
 We may not notice how much we’re sweating because the cold dry air causes the sweat to evaporate faster.
 Drink lots of liquids.
 Water is the best!

 Every company should have an emergency/first aid kit on site year-round.
-But those kits should be modified in the winter to include a shovel, ice scraper, water, meal bars, emergency flares, a backup battery for cellphones, handwarmers, and solar blankets.
+But those kits should be modified in the winter to include a shovel, ice scraper, water, meal bars, emergency flares, a backup battery for cellphones, hand warmers, and solar blankets.
 I believe that a kit like this should be in every winter-climate-dweller’s car as well.
 Watch this episode of Stuff We Love to see more truck necessities you should have on hand.

 Provide a warm break area